geertjanw/ojet-training/README.md

   }
 ```

-{{}}, instead of [[]], enables us to push observable value changes from the CCA component back to the variables defined in the Dashboard module.
+{{}}, instead of [[]], enables us to push observable value changes from the Web Component back to the variables defined in the Dashboard module.
 We're going to use this construction below, because now that we have set our properties to be 'writeback', we can change our bindings from read-only, i.e., [[]], to read-write {{}}.

 Change the square braces in the view of the 'my-employee-form' component to curly braces because you want to not only display values but change the underlying properties too: